 Divya is currently working as a Senior Programme Coordinator of ‘Pravah’, a Delhi based organization working to impact issues of social justice through youth citizenship action.
 She has ten years of experience on programme management, research, monitoring and evaluation at national and international level primarily on themes of livelihoods and gender.
 Having done her graduation from Middlesex University and Masters in Development Studies from London School of Economics, she has worked with several organizations, including Oxfam GB in various capacities, i.e. as a researcher of the campaign to end violence against women, livelihood advisor (Nahr-al-Bared Camp Lebanon, as Food Security and Livelihoods Expert in the Oxfam’s River Basin Programme, Bangladesh; as a Project Officer of Integrated Rural Development Programme in Rajasthan.
 She has been a consultant on various developmental issues such as the USAID funded ‘Project New life’, aimed at improving people’s livelihood in the aftermath of 2007-08 floods in Darbhanga, Bihar.
 She has also conducted needs assessment surveys with flood affected communities in Kheda district, Gujarat and Barmer district, Western Rajasthan and monitored relief response processes in these areas.

-Deeksha has been a member of the Swechha (www.swechha.in), a Delhi based NGO since June 2012.
-She currently holds the position of the Programme Manager in the organisation and works closely with the youth and children through community interventions, travel programmes and campaigns.
-Travelling into the wilderness, long walks, endless cups of chai, a bit of drama, writing and working with children are some of the things that particularly keep her going.
+In the past, Deeksha has been a member of the Swechha (www.swechha.in), a Delhi based NGO and worked closely with the youth and children through community interventions, travel programmes and campaigns.

 Deeksha graduated in English Literature from Delhi University’s Jesus and Mary College and went on to pursue Advertising and Public Relations in her Masters from the Indian Institute of Mass Communication.
 During her college, she was actively involved in street and stage theatre as a script-writer, actor and director.
 She along with her team voiced her opinion on social issues such as drug abuse, rural immigration and homosexuality through her ‘nukkad nataks’.
 She started her professional career with a public relations firm as an executive and worked closely with clients in healthcare sector.
 She was also a part of an adventure-based learning programme and was involved in several educational camps as an activity leader in Himachal Pradesh and Uttarakhand.